Pennsylvania Groundwater Information System (PaGWIS)

 For years, no records were entered into PaGWIS because of insufficient staff, creating a backlog of 10 to 20 years, depending on the county.
 In 2005, skeletal data (owner name, well address, county, municipality, driller, and date drilled) for this backlog of about 152,000 records were entered into PaGWIS.
 No coordinates were entered for these records.
 Therefore, they will not be listed in the results of either radial or polygonal searches.
 You must search by county, municipality, driller, or date drilled to locate these records.
 Because these well records do not have all their data included from the paper forms, we have provided in the search results links to the images of the paper records submitted to the Survey.
 Upon selection, these links open in a new window where the original well record can viewed and printed.

-It's been estimated that Pennsylvania has over a million domestic water wells.
-There are over 400,000 records in PaGWIS.
-Over the years, many water well completion reports were never submitted.
+It's been estimated that Pennsylvania has over a million domestic water wells, plus an unknown number of monitoring and other types of water wells.
+Yet, there are only about 420,000 records in PaGWIS.
+Over the years, many water well completion reports have not been submitted.

 The following are recommended citations for the online database and Access download of PaGWIS:

 Pennsylvania Geological Survey, 2014, Pennsylvania groundwater information system (PaGWIS): Pennsylvania Geological Survey, 4th ser., SQL database (accessed June 10, 2014, 05:48 p.m.
 UTC, http://dcnr.state.pa.us/topogeo/groundwater/pagwis/records/index.htm).
 Use current date and time; UTC (Coordinated Universal Time) recommended.